aubclsc0239/Special_Class_CompBiol/README.md

 ## The Script
 * Written with Nano on ASC HPC machine
 > A **_shebang_** line for shell script.
 This line specifies that the script should be run using the Bash shell.
 >```ruby
 >#! /bin/bash
 >```
 _______________________________________________________

-> Simulation Parameters and Output File Initialization
+* Simulation Parameters and Output File Initialization
+> * Define variables for the number of reads and length
+>
 >```ruby
 ># Number of reads to simulate
 >NUM_READS=100